lexbor/docs/source/examples/css/StyleSheet.md

-# Parsing and Serializing CSS Stylesheet: Example
+# Parsing and Serializing CSS Stylesheet

 This article explains an intermediate-to-advanced example code that demonstrates how to parse and serialize a CSS stylesheet using the `lexbor` library.
 The